ummehanizaki/ummehanizaki/README.md

 <div class="github-introduction">

 Passionate **Web Developer** with a knack for transforming ideas into engaging digital experiences.
-Growing up immersed in the internet's evolution, I've developed a deep-rooted enthusiasm for crafting fast, responsive, and accessible websites and web applications.
+Growing up immersed in the internet's evolution, I've developed a deep-rooted enthusiasm for crafting secure, responsive, and accessible web applications / Dapps.

 My expertise spans backend development, blockchain integration, and DevOps.
 I excel at crafting robust APIs and keepers, complemented by DevOps skills for seamless backend deployment.